Iodine: benefits, dosage, contraindications

 full-leaffull-leaffull-leafempty-leaf

-Iodine is used topically as an antiseptic, in alcohol (iodine tincture) or as iodinated polyvidone (Betadine®).
-It can oxidize organic substrates and kill microorganisms.
+Iodine is used topically as an antiseptic, in alcohol (iodine tincture) or in the form of povidone-iodine (Betadine®).
+It is capable of oxidizing organic substrates and killing microorganisms.

 Usages associés